anishhdiwan/near/README.md

 ## About this repository

-This repository contains the implementation of a graduate thesis on imitation learning via score/energy-based generative modelling.
-This is a fork of the [Nvidia IsaacGym Environments](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs) repository.
-It contains additional openAI_gym-based environments, the main code for this thesis, and baselines for comparison.
+This repository contains the implementation of NEAR, a state-only imitation learning algorithm based on score/energy-based generative modelling.
+The base version of this repository was forked from [Nvidia IsaacGym Environments](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs).
+This fork contains the newly proposed algorithm, experiments, and reporoduction information.
+We also provide additional information like documentation on parts of the code and the datasets used in this research.

 <br><br>